Skip to content

 4. use the graygoo-unreal-bridge skill to check status or wait for readiness

-5. send one grounded task
+5. send one concrete task

 6. wait for a terminal result before sending a follow-up to the same session